 “Apples to Apples” Comparisons

-We assist the owner in assembling a list of qualified bidders.
+We assist each owner in assembling a list of qualified bidders.
 We know the strengths and specialties of the restoration contractors and sub-contractors operating in our arena.

-We require bidders to submit a lump sum fee for the entire project, as well as a separate line item price for each restoration assembly.
+We require bidders to submit a lump-sum fee for the entire project, as well as a separate line-item price for each restoration assembly.
 We prepare a detailed analysis of bid submissions, comparing competing bids with each other and with current cost data.
-We assist during negotiations to secure the best price from the most suitable contractor.
+We assist during negotiations to secure the best price for our clients from the most suitable contractor.

 We often have more than twenty bidders on large public projects, but we almost never receive “requests for clarification.”
 That’s a tribute to the precision of our bid documents.
 A contractor is better able to complete the project on time and within budget if the contractor knows exactly what is required at the outset.